Disney Heiress Calls For Wealth Tax: 'We Have To Draw A Line'

 On why she prefers a wealth tax over philanthropic spending

-Here's the world I want to live in.
-I want to live in a world that doesn't need philanthropy.
+Here's the world I want to live in: I want to live in a world that doesn't need philanthropy.
 And if [Amazon CEO] Jeff Bezos earned less and paid his people more, and didn't have $37 billion to put into a philanthropy and figure out what to do with [it], there really wouldn't be that much philanthropy that was needed.
 I would rather not to be needed as a philanthropist, and I will never stop feeding the hungry and housing the homeless and all the other things that I want to do.

 But I would so much prefer that public schools function, that roads don't break your axle, that people have health care — which they have a right to have — that low-income people who work full time at minimum wage don't need food stamps to get through their days.
 That's the world I want to live in.